Prudential Financial, Inc. 4.125% Junior Subordinated Notes due 2060 research snapshot

 Income and credit setup

 Compare the live PFH current yield, yield-to-call assumptions, and yield-to-maturity assumptions with other Prudential securities and senior alternatives.
-Review parent liquidity, adjusted operating income, AUM, capital actions, and any interest-payment notice.
+Review parent liquidity, adjusted operating income, AUM, capital actions, and any interest-payment notice, and watch the August 4, 2026 earnings release and call.

 Do not rely only on the coupon.
 Reassess if issuer liquidity or capital flexibility weakens, a deferral is announced, or the bid and ask spread makes exit costs unacceptable.